Daytona USA: Remakes and sequels

 Daytona USA: Championship Circuit Edition, a reworked and expanded version of Daytona USA, was released in 1996 for the Saturn.
-Developed by Sega's consumer software division, it used a modified version of the game engine used for Sega Rally Championship.
-An enhanced remake, called Sega Racing Classic, was released in 2010 and is the only title in the series not branded with the Daytona name due to no longer having the rights.
-Another enhanced version was released digitally for the PlayStation 3 and Xbox 360 in 2012, with both the original arcade soundtrack and the newly arranged soundtrack from Sega Racing Classic with vocals by Mitsuyoshi being added in this release, along with added features including eight player online multiplayer, challenge and karaoke modes.
-The Xbox 360 version was made compatible with Xbox One on March 21, 2017.
+Developed by Sega's consumer software division, it uses a modified version of the game engine used for Sega Rally Championship.
+An enhanced arcade remake, called Sega Racing Classic, was released in 2010 and is the first title in the series not branded with the Daytona name as Sega no longer owned the rights at the time.
+It operates on Sega's RingWide arcade system board and features high definition graphics and an arranged instrumental soundtrack.

+Another enhanced version was released digitally for the PlayStation 3 and Xbox 360 in October 2011, titled Daytona USA.
+It includes both the original arcade soundtrack and the arranged soundtrack from Sega Racing Classic with vocals by Mitsuyoshi, along with added features including eight player online multiplayer, challenge, and karaoke modes.
+The Xbox 360 version was later made backward compatible on the Xbox One in March 2017, which was extended to the Xbox Series X/S. The game was delisted from all Xbox stores in February 2023.

 Daytona USA 2: Battle on the Edge, an arcade-exclusive sequel using the Sega Model 3 hardware, was released in 1998.
 It is the only Daytona game that uses no courses or music from the original.
 Daytona USA 2001, a remake of Daytona USA and Championship Circuit Edition, was released in 2001 for the Dreamcast, with graphical upgrades, online multiplayer, and new courses.
-Daytona Championship USA, also referred to as Daytona USA 3, debuted in late 2016 as an arcade exclusive; it was the first Daytona arcade game in 18 years.
+Daytona Championship USA, also referred to as Daytona USA 3, debuted in late 2016 as an arcade exclusive; it was the first Daytona-branded arcade game in 18 years.